bartwc/SoftwareSystems/4-uml/README.md

 design.
 The first sequence starts with stepping on the Low-Dose X-Ray Pedal and returns the first readable visual image.
 When the image is not visually clear enough, the Surgeon can proceed to take a step on the High-Dose X-Ray Pedal.
-By doing so, the Action Logic differs from Sequence Diagram for Low-Dose X-Ray by sending a command for High-Dose X-Ray release to the X-Ray Controller.
+By doing so, the Action Logic differs from Sequence Diagram for Low-Dose X-Ray by sending a command for High-Dose X-Ray command to the X-Ray Controller.

 ## Class Diagram for Database Data Model
 Use PlantUML to create the following two class diagrams for systems with one or two planes: